Battle of Dinant

 France stand up for an ally?
 Germany recovery, rearmament,

-and aggression increased its influence in eastern Europe, and
+and aggression increased Nazi influence in eastern Europe, and

 eventually, Hungary, Romania, and Bulgaria would join the Axis.